PRW Wealth Management LLC Sells 92 Shares of Visa Inc. (NYSE:V)

-Several other hedge funds and other institutional investors also recently added to or reduced their stakes in V. Horan Securities Inc. boosted its position in shares of Visa by 432.0% during the 4th quarter.
-Horan Securities Inc. now owns 133 shares of the credit-card processor’s stock valued at $29,000 after purchasing an additional 108 shares in the last quarter.
-Cowa LLC bought a new stake in shares of Visa during the 4th quarter valued at about $29,000.
-Syverson Strege & Co bought a new stake in shares of Visa during the 4th quarter valued at about $38,000.
-Greenhouse Wealth Management LLC bought a new stake in shares of Visa during the 4th quarter valued at about $39,000.
-Finally, Eukles Asset Management bought a new stake in shares of Visa during the 1st quarter valued at about $39,000.
-Hedge funds and other institutional investors own 78.25% of the company’s stock.
+Other large investors have also recently made changes to their positions in the company.
+Horan Securities Inc. boosted its holdings in Visa by 432.0% in the fourth quarter.
+Horan Securities Inc. now owns 133 shares of the credit-card processor’s stock worth $29,000 after acquiring an additional 108 shares in the last quarter.
+Cowa LLC bought a new position in Visa in the fourth quarter worth approximately $29,000.
+Syverson Strege & Co bought a new position in Visa in the fourth quarter worth approximately $38,000.
+Greenhouse Wealth Management LLC bought a new position in Visa in the fourth quarter worth approximately $39,000.
+Finally, Eukles Asset Management bought a new position in Visa in the first quarter worth approximately $39,000.
+Institutional investors and hedge funds own 78.25% of the company’s stock.

+Several brokerages have issued reports on V. Sanford C. Bernstein initiated coverage on Visa in a report on Tuesday, January 26th.
+They issued an “outperform” rating and a $232.00 price target on the stock.
+Morgan Stanley increased their price objective on Visa from $258.00 to $279.00 and gave the stock an “overweight” rating in a research note on Monday, May 3rd.
+BMO Capital Markets increased their price objective on Visa from $230.00 to $245.00 and gave the stock an “outperform” rating in a research note on Thursday, April 29th.
+Oppenheimer increased their price objective on Visa from $245.00 to $260.00 in a research note on Wednesday, April 28th.
+Finally, Truist Securities increased their price objective on Visa from $230.00 to $250.00 in a research note on Wednesday, April 28th.
+One research analyst has rated the stock with a hold rating and twenty-four have assigned a buy rating to the company.
+The stock presently has an average rating of “Buy” and a consensus target price of $250.22.

+In other news, Director Robert W. Matschullat sold 3,783 shares of the firm’s stock in a transaction on Thursday, May 6th.
+The stock was sold at an average price of $230.37, for a total value of $871,489.71.
+Following the completion of the transaction, the director now directly owns 27,234 shares of the company’s stock, valued at $6,273,896.58.
+The transaction was disclosed in a filing with the Securities & Exchange Commission, which is available through this hyperlink.
+Also, President Ryan Mcinerney sold 11,193 shares of the firm’s stock in a transaction on Monday, May 3rd.
+The stock was sold at an average price of $234.05, for a total value of $2,619,721.65.
+Following the completion of the transaction, the president now directly owns 11,193 shares of the company’s stock, valued at $2,619,721.65.
+The disclosure for this sale can be found here.
+Insiders sold 137,626 shares of company stock valued at $30,979,639 over the last three months.
+Company insiders own 0.19% of the company’s stock.

-Visa (NYSE:V) last issued its quarterly earnings results on Tuesday, April 27th.
-The credit-card processor reported $1.38 EPS for the quarter, beating the Zacks’ consensus estimate of $1.26 by $0.12.
-The company had revenue of $5.73 billion during the quarter, compared to the consensus estimate of $5.54 billion.
+Visa (NYSE:V) last released its earnings results on Tuesday, April 27th.
+The credit-card processor reported $1.38 earnings per share (EPS) for the quarter, topping the Zacks’ consensus estimate of $1.26 by $0.12.
 Visa had a return on equity of 33.86% and a net margin of 49.93%.
-Visa’s revenue was down 2.1% on a year-over-year basis.
+The business had revenue of $5.73 billion during the quarter, compared to the consensus estimate of $5.54 billion.
 During the same period last year, the business posted $1.39 earnings per share.
-Analysts forecast that Visa Inc. will post 5.57 earnings per share for the current year.
+The business’s revenue for the quarter was down 2.1% on a year-over-year basis.
+On average, equities analysts expect that Visa Inc. will post 5.57 earnings per share for the current fiscal year.

-The firm also recently declared a quarterly dividend, which will be paid on Tuesday, June 1st.
-Investors of record on Friday, May 14th will be given a dividend of $0.32 per share.
-This represents a $1.28 dividend on an annualized basis and a dividend yield of 0.56%.
+The company also recently announced a quarterly dividend, which will be paid on Tuesday, June 1st.
+Shareholders of record on Friday, May 14th will be given a $0.32 dividend.
+This represents a $1.28 dividend on an annualized basis and a yield of 0.56%.
 The ex-dividend date of this dividend is Thursday, May 13th.
-Visa’s payout ratio is 25.40%.
+Visa’s dividend payout ratio is currently 25.40%.

-In other Visa news, Director Robert W. Matschullat sold 3,783 shares of the firm’s stock in a transaction on Thursday, May 6th.
-The stock was sold at an average price of $230.37, for a total value of $871,489.71.
-Following the completion of the sale, the director now directly owns 27,234 shares of the company’s stock, valued at $6,273,896.58.
-The transaction was disclosed in a document filed with the Securities & Exchange Commission, which is accessible through this link.
-Also, CEO Alfred F. Kelly, Jr. sold 9,000 shares of the firm’s stock in a transaction on Wednesday, March 31st.
-The stock was sold at an average price of $212.55, for a total value of $1,912,950.00.
-Following the completion of the sale, the chief executive officer now directly owns 163,112 shares of the company’s stock, valued at $34,669,455.60.
-The disclosure for this sale can be found here.
-Insiders have sold 137,626 shares of company stock valued at $30,979,639 over the last ninety days.
-0.19% of the stock is currently owned by company insiders.

-Several brokerages have issued reports on V. Robert W. Baird reiterated a “buy” rating and issued a $256.00 price target on shares of Visa in a report on Sunday, April 11th.
-BMO Capital Markets increased their price target on Visa from $230.00 to $245.00 and gave the stock an “outperform” rating in a report on Thursday, April 29th.
-Daiwa Capital Markets upgraded Visa from a “neutral” rating to an “outperform” rating and set a $259.00 price target on the stock in a report on Monday.
-Mizuho increased their price target on Visa from $250.00 to $275.00 and gave the stock a “buy” rating in a report on Tuesday, May 4th.
-Finally, Oppenheimer increased their price target on Visa from $245.00 to $260.00 in a report on Wednesday, April 28th.
-One research analyst has rated the stock with a hold rating and twenty-four have given a buy rating to the company’s stock.
-The company currently has an average rating of “Buy” and a consensus target price of $250.22.

 Visa Inc operates as a payments technology company worldwide.
 The company facilitates digital payments among consumers, merchants, financial institutions, businesses, strategic partners, and government entities.
 It operates VisaNet, a transaction processing network that enables authorization, clearing, and settlement of payment transactions.